survivejs/webpack-book/manuscript/techniques/06_consuming.md

 T> There's a [Stack Overflow question](https://stackoverflow.com/questions/25384360/how-to-prevent-moment-js-from-loading-locales-with-webpack/25426019) that covers these ideas in detail.
 See also [Ivan Akulov's explanation of `ContextReplacementPlugin`](https://iamakulov.com/notes/webpack-contextreplacementplugin/).

+T> [You can load locales of date-fns](https://github.com/date-fns/date-fns/blob/main/docs/webpack.md) with a similar technique to avoid bundling each.

 ## Managing pre-built dependencies

 It's possible webpack gives the following warning with certain dependencies: